Rishaan-Dukhande/Micropad_RGB/README.md

 ### Firmware
 1. Install CircuitPython on XIAO SAMD21
-2. Copy `Firmware/main.py` to CIRCUITPY drive
+2. Copy Firmware/main.py to CIRCUITPY drive (in firmware folder of repo)
 3. Copy required libraries to CIRCUITPY/lib/ to run the firmware on the PCB:
    a. adafruit_ssd1306
    b. adafruit_bus_device